Reuh/anselme/LANGUAGE.md

 `a | b`: or operator, lazy

+`a ~ b`: evaluates b, if true evaluates a and returns it, otherwise returns nil (lazy).

+`a ~? b`: evaluates b, if true evaluates a then reevaluate b and loop this until b is false; returns a list containing all successive values that a returned.

 ##### Functions and function references

 `fn(args)`: call the function, checkpoint or function reference with the given arguments.